 B. Jurisdiction and Venue

-The Parties hereto submit to the jurisdiction of and venue in the state courts located in St. Louis County, Missouri or the U.S. District Court, Eastern District of Missouri, or any appellate courts therefrom for purposes of any suit arising hereunder instituted by either Party.
+The Parties hereby consent and agree that any legal to enforce any award or ruling issued pursuant to Section 5 hereof may be brought in the state courts located in St. Louis County, Missouri or the U.S. District Court, Eastern District of Missouri, or any appellate courts therefrom for purposes of any suit arising hereunder instituted by either Party.
 Any Party hereto not domiciled in the State of Missouri expressly assents to extra-territorial service of process.

 Enforceability